ueberdosis/tiptap/docs/guide/custom-extensions.md

 })
 ```

+## Creating and publishing standalone extensions
+If you want to create and publish your own extensions for Tiptap, you can use our CLI tool to bootstrap your project.
+Simply run `npm init tiptap-extension` and follow the instructions.
+The CLI will create a new folder with a pre-configured project for you including a build script running on Rollup.

+If you want to test your extension locally, you can run `npm link` in the project folder and then `npm link YOUR_EXTENSION` in your project (for example a Vite app).

 ## Sharing
-When everything is working fine, don’t forget to [share it with the community](https://github.com/ueberdosis/tiptap/issues/819).
+When everything is working fine, don’t forget to [share it with the community](https://github.com/ueberdosis/tiptap/issues/819) or in our [awesome-tiptap](https://github.com/ueberdosis/awesome-tiptap) repository.